 These easy thumbprint cookies are the perfect starting point for so many variations!
 Here are some ideas to get you started.

 - Jam – For a traditional take on thumbprint cookies, fill the baked cookies with your favorite fruit jams.
 Raspberry jam is a popular choice, but try strawberry, apricot, or another favorite.

-- Caramel – Spoon a store-bought thick caramel sauce into the cookies’ indentations.
+- Caramel – Spoon a store-bought or homemade thick caramel sauce into the cookies’ indentations.